 Wave petunias are a popular choice for hanging baskets and other container gardens because they are easy to care for and have a long blooming season.
 Wave petunias will bloom all summer long if they are cared for correctly.

-There are multiple reasons wave petunias may stop producing blooms in your garden, pot, or landscape border.
-Many of these reasons are tied to the primary needs of a Wave petunia plant — in other words, when properly caring for your wave petunias the plant will bloom more.
+There are multiple reasons Wave petunias may stop producing blooms in your garden, pot, or landscape border.
+Many of these reasons are tied to the primary needs of a Wave petunia plant.
+If you properly care for your Wave petunia, the plant will bloom more.

-Starting, it’ll be helpful to review the basic requirements of wave petunias.
+Starting, it’ll be helpful to review the basic needs of Wave petunias.

 Wave petunias grow best with at least 6 hours of sunlight, warmer temperatures, well-drained soil, adequate fertilizer, and occasional trimming.

 In Pennsylvania, growers begin growing Wave petunias around late April or early May for a long and rewarding growing season.
 Wave petunias can handle some chilly nights in early spring, but you’ll want to be careful when planting your annuals outside in the spring.